oyogo/workshops_for_ukraine/README.md

 # Workshop materials
 Please consider doing the following in preparation for the workshop.

-Note: Some of the softwares such as shinyserver can only be installed on unix(linux/mac) operating systems.
+Note: Some of the installations such as shinyserver can only be done on linux operating system.

 ### Installations